-Thank you again to Evan for taking the time to answer our questions.
-You can check out his work @TurfShowTimes
+Thank you again to Evan for joining us to preview the Saints and Rams matchup this week!
+You can check out the rest of his work here.